Buttermilk Substitute Calculator

 How do I make buttermilk from milk and lemon juice?

 Use 1 tablespoon of lemon juice for every 1 cup of buttermilk you need, then add milk to fill.
-Stir and rest for 5 minutes.
-The calculator above gives exact amounts in any unit.
+Stir, rest for 5 minutes, and the milk will curdle slightly.
+The calculator above gives the exact amount of each in any unit, so you can scale it up or down to fit the recipe.
 Open lemon juice converter

 Can I use white vinegar instead of buttermilk?

 Yes.
 White vinegar works the same way as lemon juice.
 Use 1 tablespoon per cup of buttermilk and top up with milk.
-The flavour is more neutral than lemon juice, which is useful in savoury bakes.
+The flavour is more neutral than lemon juice once baked, which suits savoury recipes like soda bread, fried chicken marinades, and cornbread.
 Open white vinegar converter

 Other Ingredients